 In April 2010, ConocoPhillips withdrew from the project in order to reduce its downstream activities and concentrate on petroleum exploration.

 In March 2011, Aramco signed a memorandum of understanding (MoU) with Sinopec to develop the Yanbu refinery.
-As per the MoU, Aramco and Sinopec will share equity interests of 62.5% and 37.5%, respectively, in the project.
+According to the MoU, Aramco and Sinopec share equity interests of 62.5% and 37.5%, respectively, in the project.

-The Yanbu refinery will produce 90,000bpd of petrol, 263,000bpd of ultra low sulphur diesel, 6.3 billion tonnes per year of coke and 1.2 billion tonnes per day of sulphur.
+The Yanbu refinery produces 90,000bpd of petrol, 263,000bpd of ultra-low sulphur diesel, 6.3 billion tonnes a year of coke, and 1.2 billion tonne a day of sulphur.